emiliqn101/DBD_Mini_Map/README.md

 - **MiniMap.exe**: Displays the mini-map and offers drawing functions.
 It always stays on top of any other application.
 - **Global_Key_Listener.exe**: Tracks key presses, toggles between drawing and non-interactive modes, and allows setting the brush color and size.

+## Requirements

+- **RUN DEAD BY DAYLIGHT IN WINDOWED BORDERLESS OR WINDOWED MODE** to ensure compatibility.
+- **MAKE SURE THE NAME OF YOUR IMAGE IS "template_image.png" AND IN THE SAME FOLDER**.
+- Windows OS (for `.exe` compatibility).
+- No installation required – simply run the executables after extracting.
+- **MADE FOR COMP AND SWEATY SWFs**.

 ## Setup and Usage

 ### 1. Open `MiniMap.exe`